Opportunities for Students

 Cortland’s Undergraduate Research Council offers a limited number of competitive fellowships that provide an opportunity for undergraduate students and their faculty mentors to engage in eight weeks of full-time scholarly activity during the summer.
 These are student designed and led research projects that require a faculty mentor/sponsor and a formal proposal.
 There is a modest stipend for the student and up to eight weeks free on-campus housing.
 Click the funding and grants page for more details and application information.

 Paid Research Assistant

 Many faculty have their own research grants from which they employ undergraduate students to help with their research.
 Students engaged in an undergraduate research assistantship have the opportunity to observe a professional scholar in action.
 Students may help faculty in the preliminary research stages, particularly a review of literature, annotated bibliographies or databases, although students may also assist with a piece of a project.
 Look for position postings in your department or talk with a faculty member to find out what’s available.

 Cortland’s internship program combines academic study with career-related work/learning experiences.
 Quite a few local, regional, or national employers and organizations offer internships with a significant research component.
 Some of the experiences offer stipends, housing, and other benefits.
 A good place to begin searching for an internship is by talking with your department’s internship coordinator and SUNY Cortland’s career services, or on the web.
 Please note, deadlines for summer internship programs usually occur during the previous Fall or Winter.

 There are also many research opportunities and programs available outside of SUNY Cortland.
 This may take the form of study abroad experience, summer institutes, or fellowships.
-Google is a good place to start.
 The National Science Foundation has compiled a site of Research Experiences for Undergraduates (REU), providing links to research opportunities in the natural sciences.